Btwo2/WonderCards/README.md

   npm start
  ```

-Given the application was developed using GitHub Codespaces, the routes may need some ajustment for communicate properly
+Given the application was developed using GitHub Codespaces, the frontend requests may need some ajustment for communicate properly.
+Update the ``axios.post`` links with the link provided by your environment.